Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/05-form-input/04-page.md

 Each form control requires a `name=""` attribute.
 This information is sent as part of a "name:value" pair to the server.

-For example, an input element with the **name** attribute set to "username" (i.e. `name="username"`) might collect the data "Justine", which would then be sent to the server as `username:Justine`.
+For example, an input element with the **name** attribute set to "username" (i.e. `name="username"`) might collect the data "Mary", which would then be sent to the server as `username:Mary`.